Colony-forming unit: an estimate of the colonies of bacteria formed in an area of sample.

 Efflux pump: a system that moves the toxins and wastes out of your cells.

-In vitro: experiments performed on tissues outside of a living organism (often in a test tube or petri dish).
+In vitro: a term from Latin that means 'outside the living organism'; in vitro experiments are those done on tissues outside of a living organism (often in a test tube or petri dish).

 Multi-drug resistant: when a harmful organism, such as certain bacteria, has become resistant to multiple antibiotics.